mathigatti/awebsite/_posts/2020-04-19-reaction-diffusion.md

 These are known as  **Reaction diffusion systems**, and they are mathematical models which  study the behavior of different phenomenons, such as the variation of concentration of one or more chemical substances.

-The difference between words and code is the difference between telling and doing.
-Let's implement these models,and create some patterns by the power of computability!
+And because I believe that the difference between words and code is like the difference between telling and doing.
+Let's rather implement these models,and create some patterns with the power of computability!

 ### Reducing the system to one substance:

  <div style="display: flex; justify-content:space-around">
     <div style="padding:.5em"> When throwing ink into water, the ink moves from higher concentrations to lower.
-This proccess is called **diffusion**,  it is normally thought of as a smooth and stable process. and can be mathematically modelled with the following equation:
+This proccess is called <b>diffusion</b>,  it is normally thought of as a smooth and stable process, and can be mathematically modelled with the following equation:

   </div>
   <img src="https://i.pinimg.com/originals/7e/57/7d/7e577dd75ec4865cada599ba7d90acda.gif" alt="ink" style="height: 100px; width:190px;"/>